otammato/CICD_AWS_Pipeline/README.md

 </p>
 <br><br>

 Authorize the connector.
-You will then be asked which repositories AWS can connect to.
-Choose accordingly, the repo of your choosing, and click Install > Connect.
-You will be brought back to CodePipeline.
-Here you will choose your repo and branch name.
+Afterwards, you will be asked to specify which repositories AWS can access.
+Select the appropriate repository and click on the Install > Connect button.
+You will be directed back to CodePipeline.
+Now, select your repository and specify the branch name.
 <br><br>

 <p align="center" >